·3 min read

 I used to think specs were overhead.
 Documents that satisfied a process but didn't improve the product.

-A good spec, for me, starts with context: what problem exists and who has it.
-Instead of "users need a dashboard," I write "board members check compliance status weekly and currently dig through three spreadsheets to find it."
+A good spec starts with context: what problem exists and who has it.
+Not "users need a dashboard" but "board members check compliance status weekly and currently dig through three spreadsheets to find it."
+Real people, real pain.

 Then behavior, step by step, including what most people skip.
 What happens when the request fails?
 When the list is empty?
 When the user doesn't have permission?
 I also write down what we're explicitly not building.
 Without boundaries, AI fills in the gaps with reasonable-looking features you never asked for.